Thomas Dimsdale: Family

-He had married three times: firstly Mary, the daughter of Nathaniel Brassey of Roxford, Hertfordshire; secondly Anne, the daughter of John Iles, with whom he had seven sons and two daughters; and thirdly Elizabeth, the daughter of his cousin Joseph Dimsdale of Bishop's Stortford.
+He had married three times: firstly Mary, the daughter of Nathaniel Brassey of Roxford, Hertfordshire; secondly Anne, the daughter of John Iles, with whom he had seven sons and two daughters; and thirdly Elizabeth Dimsdale, the daughter of his cousin Joseph Dimsdale of Bishop's Stortford.
+She had lived within the family for most of her life and she was a diarist and writer of letters.
 He was succeeded in the Russian Barony by his eldest son John, from whom it descended within the family.
 The Barony of John's son Nathaniel lapsed when he died with no heir.